ProvableHQ/leo/RELEASING.md

 `CARGO_REGISTRY_TOKEN` secret. release-plz requests a short-lived crates.io token through GitHub OIDC when it needs to publish.

-Ask IT or the crate owners to configure each already-published crate on crates.io with a Trusted Publisher:
+Ask the crate owners to configure each already-published crate on crates.io with a Trusted Publisher:

 - provider: GitHub Actions
 - owner: `ProvableHQ`
 - repository: `leo`
 - workflow: `publish-crates.yml`
-- environment: `crates-io`

-The GitHub repository also needs:

-- a `crates-io` environment
-- workflow permissions that allow `contents: write`, `actions: write`, `pull-requests: read`, and `id-token: write`
+The publish workflow requests `contents: write`, `actions: write`, `pull-requests: read`, and `id-token: write`.
+The `id-token: write` permission allows release-plz to request a GitHub OIDC token for crates.io Trusted Publishing.

 Trusted Publishing cannot publish a brand-new crate name for the first time.
 New crates need the bootstrap steps in